 - WH-385, FMLA Certification for Serious Injury or Illness of Covered Servicemember — for Military Family Leave.

-Note: These forms are provided for the employee’s convenience, as they solicit all required information; however, employees may use another format as long as it provides complete and sufficient information as required by the FMLA.
+Note: These forms are provided for the employee’s convenience, as they solicit all required information.
+However, employees may use another format as long as it provides complete and sufficient information as required by the FMLA.
 The information provided should relate only to the specific reason associated with the request for leave protection.

 PS Form 3971, Request for or Notification of Absence, will be provided to the employee upon his or her return to duty.

 When sufficient information to determine that the absence is covered by FMLA is not provided in advance of the absence, the employee must submit a PS Form 3971 and applicable medical or other certification upon returning to duty and explain the reason for the absence.
-Employees may be required to submit acceptable evidence of incapacity to work as outlined in the provisions of 513.36, Sick Leave Documentation Requirements, or noted on the reverse of PS Form 3971 or on Department of Labor Form WH-381, as applicable.
+Employees may be required to submit acceptable evidence of incapacity to work as outlined in the provisions of 513.36, or noted on the reverse of PS Form 3971 or on U.S. Department of Labor Form WH-381, as applicable.

 The supervisor approves or disapproves the leave request.
-When the request is disapproved, the absence may be recorded as annual leave or, if appropriate, as LWOP or AWOL, at the discretion of the supervisor as outlined in 513.342.
+When the request is disapproved, the absence may be recorded as annual leave or, if appropriate, as LWOP or AWOL, at the discretion of the supervisor, as outlined in 513.342.

-Supervisors may accept substantiation other than medical documentation if they believe it supports approval of the sick leave request.
+Supervisors may accept substantiation other than medical documentation if they believe it supports approval of the sick-leave request.

 If acceptable substantiation of incapacitation is not furnished, the absence may be charged to annual leave, LWOP, or AWOL.